 As someone who has used law of attraction techniques in my manifestation toolbox, I can vouch for its efficacy.
 I’ve seen it work multiple times in my life when I stayed true to my personal rituals, like creating vision boards, writing, and meditating on my intentions.

 Holding my vision in my mind and focusing on it puts me in the right mindset when I’m taking steps to bring them to fruition.
 When the magical elements kicked in, it came in the form of the right opportunities, people, and intuitive guidance.

 But it only came after I made an effort and showed how serious I was about my goals.
 Even universally there are no free lunches.
 You still need to work for it.

 Here are four important things to keep in mind while applying the principles of the law of attraction:

-1. Get clear on your intention: When using something as powerful as the law of attraction, it’s essential to get clear on the exact intention behind your desires.
-As the saying goes, “be careful of what you wish for, because you just might get it.”.
+1. Get clear on your intention: Get clear on the exact intention behind your desires.
 Ask yourself why you want to manifest your desire, and how it’s going to contribute to your long-term goals, and the vision that you have for your life.
 Is it in alignment with your personal principles?
 Is it ethical?
 Will it benefit other people in the process?
-A moral backbone and benevolent attitude will ensure that your motives are pure and fair because just like many other powerful tools, it can be misused.
-We need to hold ourselves accountable.

 3. Use it as an add-on to taking real action: You cannot substitute hard work with a rigorous law of attraction visualization practice.
 I like to use LOA tools to complement the efforts that I’m putting in towards my goals.
 No matter what kind of endeavor you’re invested in, whether that includes losing weight, finding the love of your life, starting your own business, or raising responsible kids, it’s going to require time, dedication, focus, and discipline to see it come to life.